You want in.

 How Does the Amazon Associates Program Compare to Other Affiliate Networks?

-No other affiliate network can compete with the sheer volume of products offered by Amazon Associates.
+eBay Partner Network, CJ Affiliate, ClickBank, and ShareASale all have lots to offer affiliate marketers.
+But no other affiliate network can compete with the sheer volume of products offered by Amazon Associates.
 Amazon provides more opportunities given its range of products.

 And since it’s a website people are already familiar with, conversions can be easier with Amazon than with other affiliate options.
 Amazon is a trusted brand.